SpaceVim/SpaceVim/docs/quick-start-guide.md

 # Quick start guide

-This is a quick start guide to installing and configuring SpaceVim.
+This is a quick start guide for SpaceVim.
 It will show you how to install, configure, and use SpaceVim.
 It also lists a series of resources for learning SpaceVim.

 If you've never heard of SpaceVim, this is the best place to start.
 It will give you a good idea of what SpaceVim is like.